wthit56/unnecessary.js/event-loop/README.md

 it's been triggered, and then create two timeouts 1000 and 1010ms into the future.
 It then packages all this up into a function and adds it as an event into the loop.
 This means the loop will be opened, or kept open until those timeouts are called.

-## comparison.html
-This file is a line-for-line copy of index.html, but uses the native JavaScript methods instead.
-Using this file, you make sure the implementations behave the same.